STEVE INSKEEP, Host:

 NOGUCHI: McBride says right now we're barely maintaining our spending levels, and a healthy economy requires new spending every month.
 Seventy percent of the U.S. economy is driven by that spending.

-Mr. ERIC GREEN (Publicist): I'm not going to spend money just because I feel like the economy needs me to spend it.
+ERIC GREEN: I'm not going to spend money just because I feel like the economy needs me to spend it.

 NOGUCHI: Eric Green does public relations for the entertainment industry in L.A.
 He says he and his wife both maintained jobs through the crisis.
 But their house has lost value, they don't anticipate big raises, and they have two young children.
 So, for the first time since college, Green says he's budgeting.